Analyticdav/alx-low_level_programming/0x00-hello_world/README.md

-This project highlights key commands in C programming as a low level programming language
+This project highlights key commands in C programming as a low level programming languagee